IceHe/lib/mac/initialize.md

 2\.
 Validate

-- Show version to check whether installed successfully or not.
+- Show version to check whether it is installed successfully or not.

 ```bash
 $ brew --version